Virginia Tech® home

 • Award for Academic Excellence, Indian Statistical Institute, Kolkata, 2008.

-• Ranked 8th and 10th in State Level Joint Entrance Examination in Engineering and Medicine
+• Ranked 8th and 10th in State Level Joint Entrance Examination in Engineering and Medicine (out of approximately two hundred thousand students), 2003.

 Professional Experience